nimbinatus/BeginnerCodersWWCATX/meetups/errors.md

 In this example, the variable `apple` was used on line 7 before it was defined in the code.
 To fix this error, you need to define `apple` before line 7.

+## A note on terminology and our approach

+In Python, errors fall under a category called _exceptions_.
+I'm using the two interchangeably here as, at this stage of the game, they are virtually the same.
+There are exceptions that are not errors, but we are going to ignore that in interest of readability here.

+Also, remember that we are talking about beginner code.
+Eventually, you may not want your user to get an full debugging error when they run the code, or you may want to avoid having your program stop completely when an error is hit.
+That's going to be up to you in your design choices.

 ## Python Koans

 A great way to learn more about errors and stack traces _and_ learn Python at